 A complete application, including the DBA and all other required attachments, must be submitted via the CFA portal so that NYSDOL can conduct a full and proper evaluation.
 Failure to answer all questions in the application will jeopardize the Applicant's potential for funding.
-NYSDOL and the REDCs will make an initial eligibility determination on each application received.
+NYSDOL will make an initial eligibility determination on each application received.
 Applications that do not meet NYSDOL minimum eligibility requirements will be disqualified.
-Likewise, applications that do not align with the applicable REDC's regional priorities may be disqualified at the discretion of the REDC.
 Applications deemed eligible will be scored based on further review and evaluation.
 Application scores will consist of 65% for Program Design, 15% for Work Plan, and 20% for Program Cost.
 Scoring of technical merit will award points based on a "criteria met" or "criteria not met" scale.
 NYSDOL reserves the right to make no awards.